-Governance and Risk Control
+Governance, Risk and Control

-- To approve, monitor, review and amend from time to time the Council's Code of Corporate Governance including the ethical framework to ensure that it is adequate and effective; - To review the Annual Governance Statement (AGS) prior to approval and consider whether it properly reflects the risk environment and supporting assurances, taking into account internal audit's opinion on the overall adequacy and effectiveness of the council's framework of governance, risk management and control; - To monitor the adequacy and effectiveness of the Authority's risk management processes and to: - Approve the Risk Management Policy Statement and monitor its implementation; and - Approve the content of the Corporate Risk Register and proposed Risk Mitigation Action Plan and monitor its implementation. - To consider the Authority's framework of assurance and ensure that it adequately addresses the risks and priorities of the Authority; - To consider reports on the effectiveness of internal controls and monitor the implementation of agreed actions;
+- To approve, monitor, review and amend from time to time the Council's corporate governance arrangements against the good governance framework including the ethical framework to ensure that it is adequate and effective including approval of the local code of corporate governance. - To review the Annual Governance Statement (AGS) prior to approval and consider whether it properly reflects the risk environment and supporting assurances, taking into account internal audit's opinion on the overall adequacy and effectiveness of the council's framework of governance, risk management and control. - To consider whether the annual evaluation for the AGS fairly concludes that governance arrangements are fit for purpose, supporting achievement of the Authority's objectives. - To monitor the adequacy and effectiveness of the Authority's risk management processes and to: - Approve the Risk Management Policy Statement and monitor it's implementation

-- To monitor the Counter Fraud Strategy, actions and resources and review the assessment of fraud risks and potential harm to the Authority from fraud and corruption; - To consider the Authority's arrangements to secure value for money and review assurances and assessments on the effectiveness of these arrangements; and - To consider the governance and assurance arrangements for significant partnerships and/or collaborations, where required to do so in delivering the Internal Audit Plan.
+- Approve the content of the Corporate Risk Register and proposed Risk Mitigation Action Plan and monitor its implementation - To consider the Authority's framework of assurance and ensure that it adequately addresses the risks and priorities of the Authority. - To consider reports on the effectiveness of financial management arrangements, including compliance with CIPFA's Financial Management Code - To consider reports on the effectiveness of internal controls and monitor the implementation of agreed actions. - To monitor the Counter Fraud Strategy, actions and resources and review the assessment of fraud risks and potential harm to the Authority from fraud and corruption. - To consider the Authority's arrangements to secure value for money and review assurances and assessments on the effectiveness of these arrangements. - To consider the governance and assurance arrangements for significant partnerships and/or collaborations, where required to do so in delivering the Internal Audit Plan.